1214443427/quizzical-react-project/README.md

 # Quizzical
 ## About
 Test your general knowledge with a round of trivia games.
 This is a web app build with React.
 The app allows you to learn fun facts about every aspect of the world.
 Select questions from 24 categories and 3 difficulties in both multiple choices and true/false formats.
-The app supports desktop aswell as mobile browsers.
-There is also a dark mode apperance.
+The app supports desktop as well as mobile browsers.
+There is also a dark mode appearance.

 [Access by clicking here](https://random-facts-trivia.netlify.app)
 ### Gallery